quasar1357/scribbles_creator/README.md

 **If you decide to use this tool or some of the code in any sort of public work, please do contact me and cite this repository.
 I would be excited.**

+## Requirements
+For the use of scribbles_creator to automatically generate manual-like annotations, only the few packages in [requirements.txt](./requirements.txt) are necessary.
+As usual, you can install them using

+    pip install -r requirements.txt

+If you want to also perform tests using different semantic segmentation tools as shown here, you will need further packages, which are listed in the req_full.yml.
+We recommend installing them into a fresh conda environment, using

+    conda env create -f req.yml

 ## Installation
 You can install scribbles_creator via pip using

     pip install git+https://github.com/quasar1357/scribbles_creator.git

-After this, you can simply import the functions needed in Python (e.g. `from scribbles_creator import create_even_scribbles`).
+After this, you can simply import the functions needed in Python, e.g. `from scribbles_creator import create_even_scribbles`.

 ## Get started
-If you would like to use the scribbles_creator, the easiest way is to import and use the function `create_even_scribbles()`.
+If you would like to create "intuitive" scribbles, the easiest way is to import and use the function `create_even_scribbles()`.
 Simply pass your ground truth and it will return scribble annotations.
 You can easily adjust the percentage of annotated pixels (`max_perc`), approximate scribble length relative to the image dimensions (`rel_scribble_len`) and scribble width (`scribble_width`).

 ## Main script
 [scribbles_creator.py](src/scribbles_creator.py) is the core script, providing the functions to create scribble annotations based on a ground truth.
 As mentioned above, the most convenient function for straight foward scribbles creation is `create_even_scribbles(ground_truth, percent_annotation)`.
 Give it a try!
 You can also try other functions if you want to do more manual adjustments.

 ## Helper functions for segmentations
-The scripts [convpaint_helper.py](src/scribbles_helpers/convpaint_helpers.py), [ilastik_helper.py](src/scribbles_helpers/ilastik_helpers.py) and [dino_helper.py](src/scribbles_helpers/dino_helpers.py) provide functions for semantic segmentation (here limited to training and prediction of the same image) using the three tools Convpaint (with the CNN "VGG16" as feature extractor), Ilastik (using classical filters) and DINOv2 as a feature extractor (implemented in the Convpaint framework in my work [dino_paint](https://github.com/quasar1357/dino_paint)).
+The scripts [convpaint_helper.py](src/scribbles_testing/convpaint_helpers.py), [ilastik_helper.py](src/scribbles_testing/ilastik_helpers.py) and [dino_helper.py](src/scribbles_testing/dino_helpers.py) provide functions for semantic segmentation (here limited to training and prediction of the same image) using the three tools Convpaint (with the CNN "VGG16" as feature extractor), Ilastik (using classical filters) and DINOv2 as a feature extractor (implemented in the Convpaint framework, also see [seg_hub](https://github.com/quasar1357/seg_hub)).

 ## Data handlers
-The scripts [cellpose_data_handler.py](src/scribbles_helpers/cellpose_data_handler.py) and [FoodSeg103_data_handler.py](src/scribbles_helpers/FoodSeg103_data_handler.py) provide helpful functions to handle the two datasets.
+The scripts [cellpose_data_handler.py](src/scribbles_testing/cellpose_data_handler.py) and [FoodSeg103_data_handler.py](src/scribbles_testing/FoodSeg103_data_handler.py) provide helpful functions to handle the two datasets.
 In particular, they provide wrapper functions to directly create scribbles, predict segmentations using the three tools mentioned above based on images from the datasets as well as to analyse the results.

 ## Notebooks
 These are examples for using the scripts mentioned above.
 They are of course specific for the respective system that is used.
 The workflow basically consists of these 4 steps: